task-proxemics/XLeRobot/README.md

 **In the near future**

-- 📸 Add a RealSense depth camera to the head complement the hand RGB cameras for precise environmental perception
+- 📸 Add a RealSense depth camera to the head to complement the hand RGB cameras for precise environmental perception
-- 🔦 Add a Lidar and some SLAM to make it navigate freely at home just like a Roomba
+- 🔦 Add a Lidar and SLAM capabilities for Roomba-like home navigation
 - 👆 Basic tactile sensing
     </td>
   </tr>